davidwrede/chef-web-docs-1/includes_server_ldap/includes_server_ldap_test.rst

    distinguishedName: CN=Robert Forster,OU=Employees,OU=Domain users,DC=opscodecorp,DC
     =com

 .. note:: The ``ldapsearch`` command may need to be installed on the platform.
-It is not included as part of the |chef server| package.
+It is not included as part of the Chef server package.

+.. end_tag